Set 11 | 501 - 550

 (V.) (निंदा करना, तुच्छ बताना)

-Example: She deprecated his careless attitude toward work.
+Sentence: She deprecated his careless attitude toward work.

 To become less valuable over a period of time